 We agree that in return for the payment of the premium, and subject to all of the provisions of this policy; we will provide the insurance as stated in this policy.
-If there is a conflict between the (1) Act; (2) regulations published at 7 CFR chapter IV; (3) policy provisions; and (4) procedures issued by FCIC, the order of priority is (1) controlling (2), etc. If there is a conflict among the policy provisions, the order of priority is the (1) Catastrophic Risk Protection Endorsement, as applicable; (2) Special Provisions; (3) Actuarial Documents; (4) Crop Provisions; and (5) these Basic Provisions, with (1) controlling (2), etc.
+If there is a conflict between the (1) Act; (2) administrative regulations published at 7 CFR chapter IV; (3) policy provisions; and (4) procedures issued by FCIC, the order of priority is (1) controlling (2), etc. If there is a conflict among the policy provisions, the order of priority is the (1) Catastrophic Risk Protection Endorsement, as applicable; (2) Special Provisions; (3) actuarial documents; (4) Crop Provisions; and (5) these Basic Provisions, with (1) controlling (2), etc.

-Terms and Conditions Rainfall and Vegetation Index Plan of Insurance Basic Provisions
+Terms and Conditions Rainfall Index Plan of Insurance Basic Provisions

-1. Definitions.
+1. Definitions

-Acreage report means an annual report that contains the information required by these Basic Provisions.
+Acreage report - An annual report that contains the information required by these Basic Provisions.

-Acreage reporting date means the date contained in the Actuarial Documents by which you are required to submit your acreage report.
+Acreage reporting date - The date contained in the actuarial documents by which you are required to submit your acreage report.

-Act means the Federal Crop Insurance Act (7 U.S.C.
+Act - The Federal Crop Insurance Act (7 U.S.C.
 1501-1524).

-Actuarial Documents mean the information for the crop year that is available for public inspection in your agent's office and published on RMA's website, which provides the county base value per acre, coverage levels, information needed to determine the premium rates, commodity types, index intervals, irrigated practices, cropping practices, organic practices, program dates, and other related information regarding crop insurance in the county or grid, as applicable.
+Actuarial documents - The information for the crop year that is available for public inspection in your agent's office and published on RMA's website, which provides the county base value per acre, coverage levels, information needed to determine the premium rates, commodity types, index intervals, irrigated practices, cropping practices, organic practices, program dates, and other related information regarding crop insurance in the county or grid, as applicable.

-Additional coverage means a level of coverage greater than CAT.
+Additional coverage - A level of coverage greater than CAT.

-Administrative fee means an amount you must pay for CAT or additional coverage for each crop.
+Administrative fee - An amount you must pay for CAT or additional coverage for each crop.